-In the second example he claimed not to be asking for free work after a couple follow up conversations, but really, how would you interpret that?
+The person in the second example claimed not to be asking for free work after a couple follow up conversations, but really, how would you interpret a message like that?

 Anyone who works in a creative field knows this story well.
 No matter what the ask, "it's just something small" and "it'll only take you a couple minutes" because "you're so good."

 No matter what I'm being paid, I have a mark of quality that I leave behind in all my work.
-I refuse to attach my name to something sub-par in any situation.
+I refuse to attach my name to something I consider to be sub-par in any situation.

-Over the past nine months, I've worked towards confidence in my work, processes & workflow, and I've learned to attach reasonable value to the work I do.
+Over the past nine months, I've worked hard to move toward confidence in my work, processes & workflow, and I'm still learning to attach reasonable value to the work I do.

 All of this experience and confidence building is completely negated when you do work for people you socialize with and doubly so when you do that work for free.

 In a perfect world, your friends and family would realize (or at least pretend to realize) the value of the service you're providing.
-It stands to reason that they have likely already looked around at pricing for whatever it is you do, and that's how they settled on complimenting you into doing free work for them.
+It stands to reason that they have likely already looked around at pricing for whatever it is you do, and that's how they settled on complimenting you into doing that work for free.

-Because you're a pro, you handle the work in a job-like, professional manner.
+Because you're a professional, you handle the work in a job-like, professional manner.
 As a result, your new "client" becomes the 'I-can-do-as-I-please-because-I'm-the-client' person, who:

 Probably won't get back to you, even though they said this project was essential to them;